zzottel/feed2red/README.md

 # no channel variable, this feed will go to the feeds channel again!
 # don't show entry titles
 showtitle=N
+# Show the feed's title as "The hmpf grmbl feed"
+customfeedtitle=The hmpf grmbl feed
 # expire posts after 7 days
 expiredays=7
 ```